kaaengine/kaa/docs/tutorial/part10.rst

 Note that :code:`NodeTransitionsParallel` has two already known properties: :code:`back_and_forth` and :code:`loops`.

 You can nest transition sequences in other sequences, run such nested sequences in paralel and so on.
-Just be careful on which level you set :code:`back_and_forth` and :code:`loops`.
+Be aware on which level you set the :code:`back_and_forth` and :code:`loops` param values.
 Feel free to experiment with transitions on your own.

 Contradictory transitions?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~